krdarrah/trigBoard_docs/docs/solar.rst

 This illustrates nicely how the trigSolar board works - note that this is showing with a battery backup connected.
 This is not required, so if no backup is provided, the output just goes to 0V.

 1 - The trigSolar board requires >1V to operate, which can be forced with the pre-charge button, just as long as a backup battery is present or can just be left to naturally charge with solar power.
 Getting up to 1V does not take long.
 Note that in the plot, as soon as 1V is reached, the output is set to the battery backup.
-If no battery is connected, then the output remains at 0V.
+If no battery is connected, then the output remains at 0V. **NOTE** there is only one 10ohm resistor to limit inrush current from the battery to the super capacitor.
+Do not hold the pre-charge button for too long, since this may burn up that resistor.
+One second on, one second off just to get the super capacitor charged up should be good.

 2 - On charging up, the output will switch to the super capacitor at ~3V.
 With a backup battery connected, it will switch from battery to super cap, which is interesting to watch happen, since you might have a 4.2V battery connected, then suddenly the voltage drops to 3V.
 This is the switchover point and demonstrates the priority circuit in action.